 For example, if the parent paying child support lives out of state, a Court may award a travel deviation due to the travel expenses incurred to have that parenting time.
 Those who need advice on how a court may determine their amount of child support should contact an attorney.

 Court orders granting child support may also include provisions for certain types of insurance.
 For example, under O.C.G.A. §19-6-29, a court may inquire into the availability of accident and sickness insurance coverage for a child.
 If such coverage is reasonably available, the court may decree that the parent responsible for paying child support must also pay for accident and sickness insurance.

 Similarly, a court may order that either or both parents maintain life insurance coverage for the benefit of their children, according to O.C.G.A. §19-6-34.
 The court will also generally review the amount of any insurance premium to ensure that it is reasonable and that it furthers the best interests of the child.
 However, a court will usually not require that the parents maintain life insurance after their child reaches the age of majority.
-For more information, schedule a consultation with a Fulton County child support lawyer.
+For more information, schedule a consultation with a Fulton County child support attorney.

 If an individual is responsible for paying child support and is past due for 60 days or more, a court has the power to suspend their business, professional, or trade license, according to O.C.G.A. §19-6-28.1.
 Such licenses may include legal licenses, medical licenses, plumber’s licenses, and the like.
 A court may also suspend the parent’s driver’s license or deny the issuance or renewal of a license or vehicle registration.

 Child support payments can vary widely from case to case.
 In some situations, parents do not have the child support they need to raise their children.
 Obtaining such support, however, may require legal petitions or filings.